 Dubrovnik's old city walls

-Often referred to as the "Pearl of the Adriatic," Dubrovnik is a world-renowned city of exceptional charm.
-Take some time to explore its 16th-century stone walls, including the Minceta, Lovrijenac and Revelin fortresses, visit Onofrio's Fountain and the Church of Saint Blaise (St. Vlaho), and stroll along the limestone-paved Stradun, Dubrovnik's main street to get your bearings.
-Dubrovnik also offers excellent nightlife and some of Croatia's best restaurants and wine bars.
+Take some time to explore its 16th-century stone walls, including the Minceta, Lovrijenac, and Revelin fortresses, visit Onofrio's Fountain and the Church of Saint Blaise (St. Vlaho), and stroll along the marble-paved Stradun, Dubrovnik's main street.
+In the late afternoon, hop in a cable car and ride to the top of Mount Srđ for stunning views of Dubrovnik and the nearby Elafiti Islands.
+For some exercise, you can walk back down the hill while enjoying views over the city.
+Dubrovnik also has excellent nightlife and some of Croatia's best restaurants and wine bars.

 Day 2: Historical Walking Tour of Dubrovnik